polo-language/bin-packer/README.md

 Packs objects into bins of a specified maximum size.

-Accepts either an array of objects or an ordinary object with object-valued properties.
+Accepts an array of objects or an ordinary object with object-valued properties.
 In the later case, the object's property keys are discarded before packing the property values, so if the keys are to be preserved (e.g. by storing on the values) this should be done prior to calling a bin packing algorithm.
 Each value must have a uniformly named numeric sub-property giving the property's "size".
 Values with non-numeric sizes are returned as invalid (see Output).
 In particular, sizes encoded as strings must be converted beforehand.

 ## Install